rewat7/amazon-ml-challenge/README.md

-predicted product sizes using various features like product decsription. materials used etc
+predicted product sizes using various features like product description. materials used etc